greenelab/connectivity-search-analyses/README.md

-# hetmech: extracting mechanisms from hetnets
+# hetmech prototyping and data repository

 [![Build Status](https://travis-ci.org/greenelab/hetmech.svg?branch=master)](https://travis-ci.org/greenelab/hetmech)

+Hetmech is a project to extract mechanistic connections between nodes in hetnets.
-Hetmech aims to identify the relevant network connections between a set of query nodes.
+The project aims to identify the relevant network connections between a set of query nodes.
 The method is designed to operate on hetnets (networks with multiple node or relationship types).

+**Note: the `hetmech` python package has been renamed to `hetmatpy` and relocated to [`hetio/hetmatpy`](https://github.com/hetio/hetmatpy).**
+This repository is now used as a historical archive, as well as a dataset storage and method prototyping repository.
-This project is still under development.
-Use with caution.
+This project is still under development: use with caution.

 ## Environment